tomcat33031/linuxacademy-downloader/README.md

-# Download videos from Linux Academy / LinuxAcademy-DL
+# Download videos from Linux Academy

 If you feel like it, you can buy me a coffee ;)